-The newest grant round of the William G. Pomeroy Foundation’s Historic Transportation Canals Marker Grant Program is now open.
-This program commemorates the historical significance of transportation canals in the United States with roadside markers.
-[Read more…] about Historic Canal Sign Grants Available
+The newest grant round of the William G. Pomeroy Foundation’s New York State Historic Marker Grant Program is now open.
+This program commemorates historic people, places, things or events in New York State within the time frame of 1740-1921.
+Grant funding includes the full cost of a marker, pole and shipping.
+[Read more…] about Grants Available For Downstate Historic Signs

 The nationwide event is designed to encourage communities everywhere to help maintain their historic markers by cleaning and taking care of them, all while providing an opportunity to celebrate their important local history.
 [Read more…] about Pomeroy Foundation Declares National Historic Marker Day Apr 30th